 Where the mains is noisy (apparently a common occurrence in the US), use of a dedicated mains filter may be useful to prevent mains noise from entering the system.
 This will generally be unnecessary if the supply is well designed (especially if an electrostatic shield is used on the transformer), but this is often the exception, rather than the rule.

 The use of 'specialty' mains leads (unless fitted with a proper filter which will be in the form of a box in line with the cable) is unlikely to solve the problem - regardless of claims made by the manufacturers or reviewers (see The Truth About Cables, Interconnects and Audio in General for my comments on these - this article made a lot of audiophiles very unhappy, but advertising hype does not negate the laws of physics).

 The (relatively) recent trend to use switchmode power supplies in consumer equipment, along with double insulation, has created new problems.
-All SMPS use small (allegedly) "fail-safe" capacitors to the chassis, which is not earthed.
+All SMPS use small (and allegedly) 'fail-safe' Y-Class capacitors to the chassis, which is not earthed.
 Use of these caps means that the chassis floats at roughly half the mains voltage, but the impedance is very high.
 This poses two risks ...